fenago/intro-ruby/lab_guides/Lab_12.md

 =======

-In this chapter, we deep-dived into the Rails framework and learned about features such as Active Record associations, which are essential for any real-world application, and with six associations provided by Rails, working with models and databases becomes easier and more
+In this lab, we deep-dived into the Rails framework and learned about features such as Active Record associations, which are essential for any real-world application, and with six associations provided by Rails, working with models and databases becomes easier and more